r0jjames/r0jjames/README.md

 <h2 align="center">Hi there! 👋 I'm Roj!</h2>
 <ul>
-  <li>👨🏻‍💻 I’m a Software Engineer with over 10 years of professional experience in various domains like full stack, front-end, backend engineering.</li>
+  <li>👨🏻‍💻 I’m a Software Engineer with over 10 years of professional experience in various domains like full stack, front-end, backend, DevOps and data engineering.</li>
   <li>Let's collaborate and make a positive impact together! 🤝 </li>
 </ul>